-One Piece Collection 13 packages the One Piece Season Five Voyage Four and One Piece Season Five Voyage Five releases together.
+One Piece Collection 13 packages the One Piece Season Five Voyage Fourand One Piece Season Five Voyage Five releases together.
 Between the two sets, there are 25 episodes included.
 Episodes can be watched with either the English dub or with the Japanese audio with English subtitles.
 It should also be noted that in addition to watching episodes or using the “Play All” option, there is also a marathon feature, which allows you to watch all the episodes on a disc back-to-back without interruption.
-In the marathon feature, the opening credits only plays once, there are no next episode previews, and the ending credits are not included.
+In the marathon feature, the opening credits only plays once, and there are no next episode previews.

 One Piece Collection 13

 The first three episodes in the first half of this set continue the Enies Lobby arc, with Robin finally being freed from her handcuffs.
 Unfortunately, the Navy’s Buster Call gets underway at the same time.
 But the episode right after Robin is freed, we get another alternate universe episode with “Boss Luffy” in the Edo Period.
 This one is about a cherry tree, so it obviously was made as a spring special.
 I already wasn’t a fan of the previous “Boss Luffy” episodes, and the timing of where this one fell was a bit infuriating.
 So overall, this episode wasn’t an enjoyable experience.

 Fortunately, we return to the Enies Lobby arc after the interruption of one filler episode.
 Luffy finally turns the tide in his fight against Rob Lucci, and the Going Merry, which was believed to have sunk at Water 7, makes an appearance.
 With the ship’s help, the Straw Hats are able to escape from Enies Lobby, but not before defeating Spandam and the Buster Call fleet.